acaglayan/MMSNet/README.md

 ├── allsplit.mat
 ├── SUNRGBDMeta.mat
 </pre>
 The dataset is presented in a complex hierarchy.
-Therefore, it's adopted to the local system using the following commands:
+Therefore, it's adopted to the local system as follows:

 ```
 python utils/organize_sunrgb_scene.py --dataset-path <SUNRGBD ROOT PATH>